 Across the studies, several significant outcomes of ingesting the juice have become clear.

 In a nutshell this means that athletes were able to do more before reaching exercise failure.

-Again, this means as a runner, beetroot juice will allow us to run faster for longer.
+Again, in simple English, this means as a runner, beetroot juice will allow us to run faster for longer.